obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 # Giving it a try?

 As always, we welcome any questions, comments, and feedback.
-Definitely want to hear about your experience with the extension.
+We want to hear about your experience with the extension.
 Feel free to post in our [Community Slack Channel](https://developer.vonage.com/community/slack).
-If you are on Twitter, follow the [VonageDev](https://twitter.com/vonagedev) account to get the latest updates.
+If you are on Twitter, follow the [VonageDev](https://twitter.com/vonagedev) account to receive the latest updates.